Changeset

 A changeset is uniquely tagged by both the author and id attributes (author:id), as well as the changelog file path.
 The id tag is just an identifier—it doesn't direct the order that changes are run and doesn't have to be an integer.
 To deploy the changeset with the update command, you must include both author and id.
 You can specify Preconditions, Contexts, Labels, and other attributes in individual changesets to control exactly when they run.

 It is a best practice to specify only one type of change per changeset.
+Doing so avoids failed auto-commit statements that can leave the database in an unexpected state.
 When you deploy your changes, each changeset either succeeds or fails; if it fails, you can correct it and deploy again.
 You can also add comments to individual changesets to explain why they're important.

 File formats